Moses Otieno Kajwang

-Moses Otieno Kajwang (2 February 1979) is the second elected Senator for Homa Bay County in Kenya and a member of the Orange Democratic Movement.
+Moses Otieno Kajwang (born 2 February 1979) is the second elected Senator for Homa Bay County in Kenya and a member of the Orange Democratic Movement.
 He was elected on 12 February 2015 in a by election that was occasioned by the death of his brother Gerald Otieno Kajwang.
 He was re-elected in 2017 for a second term and in 2022 for a third term.

 Born into a family of politicians, his elder brother Gerald Otieno Kajwang served as a member of parliament for seventeen years and was a minister for Immigration for a period of five years under the Grand Coalition Government.
 He died on 18 November 2014.
 His other brother Thomas Joseph Kajwang' is a member of Parliament representing Ruaraka Constituency in Nairobi for the third term, while his brother Peter Kajwang’ is the elected member of county assembly (MCA) for Kaptembwo Ward in Nakuru County for the second term.

 Prior to his political debut, he spent thirteen years in the financial services and supply chain industries.
 He was the head of Information technology at the ICEA LION Insurance Group and was responsible for implementing and managing information systems in the General Insurance division.
 Before this he was in charge of ICT at DHL Supply Chain where he was responsible for automating supply chains in diverse industries including telecommunications, manufacturing and pharmaceuticals.
 He also worked at UAP Insurance in Uganda where he was Head of ICT and Quality Assurance.